Navoiy

 Navoiy (/nævɑːˈiː/ na-vah-EE; /uz/) is a city and the capital of Navoiy Region in the central part of Uzbekistan.
 Administratively, it is a district-level city, that includes the urban-type settlement Tinchlik.
 The city is named after Alisher Navoiy.
-As of 2024, its population was 161,300 inhabitants.
+As of 2026, its population was 171,496 inhabitants.

 History

 The city was founded in 1958, near the "Old city" originally known as Karmana under the Emirate of Bukhara, under the name of the great poet and statesman Alisher Navoiy, who wrote in Persian and Chaghatai at the court of Emir Husein Boykara (or Husayn Bayqaro) in Herat.

 Even though the town is very young, it has rich history in this area and its surroundings.
 The Great Silk Road went through the region in ancient times.
-Archeological research in the area has also produced findings of numerous traces of Ancient Saki, Khorezm and Baktriya cultures.
+Archeological research in the area has also produced findings of numerous traces of Ancient Saki, Khwarazmian and Bactrian cultures.